Why Should I Calculate OEE Manually?

 Understanding OEE: One can only understand another person’s perspective when they’ve walked a mile in their shoes.
 In the same way, a person can only understand a concept once they’ve recreated it themselves and worked with it.
 The nice thing is that OEE, or at least some parts of it, can be calculated easily on paper.

 Automation isn’t available: In many manufacturing companies, OEE will likely be calculated automatically by various systems such as IoT software platforms (these are the solutions we often implement).
 These solutions are becoming more predominant as companies look for more ways to pull valuable data from their machines to complete…all under the moniker of Smart Manufacturing.
 However, some companies may want to start utilizing OEE before budgets can be made available for these solutions.
 So, why not start when pen and paper!?

 How to Calculate Manually

 A deeper discussion of the calculation of OEE can be found in this How OEE is Calculated blog post.
 So we won’t cover the details here.

-To calculate OEE all you need is pen, paper, maybe a clipboard, and diligent effort to record and calculate the data regularly.
+To calculate OEE all you need is a pen, paper, maybe a clipboard, and diligent effort to record and calculate the data regularly.
 It is also helpful to have Excel available.
-Don’t need anything more fancy than that.
+Don’t need anything fancier than that.

 You can start with Availability, one of the components of OEE.
 Put the paper, pen, and clipboard close to the machine to measure.
-Then every house have users mark what happened with that computer regarding it’s availability: If it was up and running at normal speed mark a “G” for Green (can include planned downtime if appropriate).
+Then every house has users mark what happened with that computer regarding its availability: If it was up and running at normal speed mark a “G” for Green (can include planned downtime if appropriate).
 If the machine experienced some setup or adjustment time during that hour, mark a “Y” for Yellow.
 If the machine was down, mark “R” for Red.
-You could also use colors pens/markers and/or whiteboard.
+You could also use color pens/markers and/or a whiteboard.